alishaburgfeld/AllYouCanExercise/README.md

 4. This is the commit with all the security config to allow all subsequent post calls:
    0874023
    https://github.com/alishaburgfeld/AllYouCanExercise/commit/d774bc7a107b9db5f9e01f83ec209cf30f900048
+5. Used Nginx config to serve the front-end files.
+The "step 2" in my front-end dockerfile will compile all of my react files into just an index.html file.
+So if I want to see that all my react files are being copied over like I want, comment out the step 2 nginx stuff then exec into the container.
+However when I build the nginx container then all I should see is an assets folder (with all my images) and an index.html file.
+These are located inside /usr/share/nginx/html
 <!-- -------------------REST --------------------->

 When have security dependency invoked it prints a password in the console to connect to the localhost: